brimdata/zed/docs/language/functions.md

 ### Pseudo Types

-For brevity, psuedo-types which are represented by name wrapped in `<>`, are used for arguments that accept a range of value types.
+For brevity, pseudo types — represented by a name wrapped in `<>` — are used for arguments that accept a range of value types.
 They are:

 | Name | Types |